Captnfresh/Ansible-Configuration-Management/README.md

 ![image 28]()

-Configure the SSH Connection in VSCode**
+4. Configure the SSH Connection in VSCode

-Access the Remote Explorer:
+   * Access the Remote Explorer

-In VSCode, go to the Remote Explorer sidebar.
+   * In VSCode, go to the Remote Explorer sidebar.
-Select SSH Targets from the dropdown.
+   * Select SSH Targets from the dropdown.

 ![image 29]()

+5. Add SSH Target:
+   * Click on the plus (+) icon next to SSH Targets.
+   * You will be prompted to Enter SSH Connection Command.
+This command specifies the user and IP address of your Jenkins-Ansible instance:

+     ```
+     ssh ubuntu@<Jenkins-Ansible-Public-IP>
+     ```